 According to the announcement of the Royal Mint on March 14, this is one of the activities to celebrate the 85th birthday of the late musician and singer.

-On the coin's face, the name "Lennon" appears to the left of the portrait, while on the right is the word "Imagine" – a tribute to the song and album of the same name released in 1971, a year after The Beatles broke up.
+On the coin's face, the name "Lennon" appears to the left of the portrait, while to the right is the word "Imagine" – a tribute to the song and album of the same name released in 1971, a year after The Beatles broke up.

 The release of the John Lennon coin is part of the Royal Mint's “music legends” series, which has previously honoured big names such as Paul McCartney, David Bowie, Queen, the Rolling Stones and Shirley Bassey.